martbhell/martbhell.github.io/posts/2020/03/yesterday-was-my-last-day-at-cscfi.md

 ---
-title: "Yesterday was my last day at CSCfi"
+title: Yesterday was my last day at CSCfi
 date: 2020-03-08
 category: finland, it